 The concept can be more transparent by the images as follows:

-After running a command, it will say server is running at port 8000 it is a default port we can also change the port number but it not needed.
-Than open any web browser and write the ip address: port in a url section it will shared with all of the user.
+After running a command, it will say the server is running at port 8000.
+It is a default port.
+We can also change the port number, but it is not needed.
+Then open any web browser and write the IP address: port in a URL section will be shared with all of the users.

-As shown in figure 3 user can see all the folders.
+As shown in figure 3, the user can see all the folders.
 We can also click these folders to see what’s inside.
-If you want to download any particular folder than you have to zip it before sharing which will make it enable to download on a click.
+If you want to download any particular folder, then you have to zip it before sharing, which will make it enable you to download it on a click.

 TCP in Python:

-TCP in python is as easy as creating the http server for file sharing.
-For creating a TCP server 2 files are necessary to create one is server and other one is client file.
-Server file is initiated first and listen for the new connection, once connection is established it can send and receive the data.
+TCP in python is as easy as creating the HTTP server for file sharing.
+For creating a TCP server, two files are necessary to create one is a server, and the other one is the client file.
+The server file is initiated first and listens for the new connection; once the connection is established, it can send and receive the data.
 Following is the example of TCP as python code.

 It is the client file.
 In the first line, we import the socket module of python.
-The socket is built in the module, so there is no need to install socket library via pip.
-In line second we create an instance of the socket.
+The socket is built in the module, so there is no need to install a socket library via pip.
+Inline second we create an instance of the socket.
 It is to be noted that we do not give any argument in socket class initialization because it is by default TCP.

 In the server script, we first import sockets and initialize the instance of socket class.
-It is to be noted that if there is TCP connection of client file than there must be a TCP socket on a server script.
+It is to be noted that if there is a TCP connection of the client file, then there must be a TCP socket on a server script.

-After initializing we bind the socket at IP address and port.
+After initializing, we bind the socket at IP address and port.
 It will bind the socket and fill the slot of that particular port so that no other function could perform on this port.
-If someone is accessing from another device than an IP address is to be placed instead of using 127.0.0.1.
-Always use the port above 5000 because below 5000 ports are usually system reserved ports and it may crash your operating system if you try to kill that port.
+If someone is accessing from another device, then an IP address is to be placed instead of using 127.0.0.1.
+Always use the port above 5000 because below 5000 ports are usually system reserved ports, and it may crash your operating system if you try to kill that port.

-After binding it to the port, socket starts listening on that port.
-The number 5 here indicated the number of users, means 5 users can connect to that particular IP address and port at a time.
+After binding it to the port, the socket starts listening on that port.
+The number 5 here indicated the number of users, which means five users can connect to that particular IP address and port at a time.
 You can increase the number of users according to the need.

-At next step, if someone requests that means sockets connection request is made the program enter into while loop and accept the connection, receives the data that is encoded, so we first have to decode the data before printing the data.
+At the next step, if someone requests that the mean sockets connection request is made, the program enters into a while loop and accepts the connection, receives the data that is encoded, so we first have to decode the data before printing the data.

 Moreover, there is a little difference in code.
-In TCP we use send() and recv() function to send and receives the data while in UDP the functions name is changed.
+In TCP, we use the send() and recv() function to send and receives the data, while in UDP, the functions name is changed.
 In UDP it is sendto() and recvfrom() instead of send() and recv().